Package 'slca'

 Value

-A list with following components:
+A list of class reg.slca with the following components:

 coefficients